AdobeDocs/media-analytics.de-DE/help/media-overview.md

 >[!IMPORTANT]
 >
 >The documentation provided here is specific to clients utilizing version 1.5 or higher of Adobe's *Media SDK* for heartbeat measurement, or Adobe's newer *Media Collection API* for heartbeat measurement.
-Es enthält keine Anweisungen um die ältere Milestone-Videoimplementierung.
+It does not include instructions around the legacy Milestone video implementation.
 Wir empfehlen Kunden, eine der beiden aktuellen Medien-Tracking-Lösungen zu verwenden, um die Verbesserungen und die erweiterte Messung nutzen zu können.
 Die [Vorteile der neuen Lösungen](media-overview.md#section_cnj_5st_p1b) werden unten beschrieben.
-Obwohl wir weiterhin die Meilensteinmethode für Videoverfolgung unterstützen, sind keine geplanten Updates, Fehlerbehebungen oder Funktionsverbesserungen geplant.
+While we will continue to support the Milestone method of tracking videos, there will not be any planned updates, fixes, or feature improvements.
 Wenden Sie sich an Ihren Adobe-Account-Manager, wenn Sie weitere Fragen haben.

 ## Überblick {#section_8BFE4F8DA64B4A5F826A4940B11AA466}